IRISH AID

 West Africa: Learn more about our projects here

-For a full list of our development projects and a full-breakdown of the activities being supported by Irish Aid visit our 2019 Annual Report.
+For a full list of our development projects and a full-breakdown of the activities being supported by Irish Aid, read our most recent annual report.